 Rhaegar Targaryen is arguably the most important Game of Thrones character, and until the season seven finale, we had never even seen him.
-His death marks the end of a long and complicated rebellion full of forbidden love and a plethora of fighting and death.
+His death marked the end of a long and complicated rebellion full of forbidden love and a plethora of fighting and murder.
 If you're wondering how or why he died, or perhaps you've forgotten, we are here to help, because he's definitely an important piece of the Westeros puzzle.

-Rhaegar is the eldest son of "Mad" King Aerys II, making him heir to the Iron Throne and Daenerys's oldest brother.
+Rhaegar was the eldest son of "Mad" King Aerys II, making him heir to the Iron Throne and Daenerys's oldest brother.
 The Targaryens are allies with the Lannisters way back when at this time, and Cersei always thought she might marry Rhaegar, but the two families' peace falls apart when the Mad King instead marries Rhaegar to Elia Martell of Dorne, with whom he has two children.
 But everything really falls apart in the Seven Kingdoms when Rhaegar sees Lyanna Stark at the Tourney of Harrenhal.

 This controversy is what spurs Robert Baratheon's rebellion, backed by the great Houses Arryn, Greyjoy, Stark, and Tully.
 The Lannisters even eventually join the rebellion after the Battle of the Trident, which is where Robert kills Rhaegar with his war hammer.